Emmotes/ic_spoilers/docs/lazaapz.md

     "id": 2396,
     "flavour_text": "",
     "description": {
-        "desc": "When Lazaapz's Power Armor stacks reach 0, her armor sends out a massive shockwave, dealing $amount seconds of BUD damage to all enemies and pushing them back to the far side of the screen.
-Lazaapz then drops her shield and retreats to behind the formation, her armor shuts down, and she begins to repair it, taking $repair_time seconds for each time the armor has shut down in the current area (including this time).
+        "desc": "When Lazaapz's Power Armor stacks reach 0, her armor sends out a massive shockwave, dealing $amount___2 seconds of BUD damage to all enemies and pushing them back to the far side of the screen.
+Lazaapz then drops her shield and retreats to behind the formation, her armor shuts down, and she begins to repair it, taking $repair_time___2 seconds for each time the armor has shut down in the current area (including this time).
 Upon finishing her work, she leaps back to her original location, knocking back any enemies that she encounters on her way, grabbing her shield, and refilling her Power Armor stacks to full."
     },
     "effect_keys": [
         {
+            "effect_string": "change_base_attack,889",
+            "apply_manually": true
+        },
+        {
-            "effect_string": "lazaapz_contigency_plan,120",
+            "effect_string": "lazaapz_contingency_plan,120",
             "repair_time": 10,
             "push_amount": 1000,
             "shockwave_graphic": 26953,
             "shield_graphic": 26955,
+            "drone_graphic": 26981,
             "repair_pos": [
-                90,
-                400
+                50,
+                536
             ],
-            "jump_height": 150
+            "gem_glow_graphic": 27130,
+            "gem_glow_offset_x": -9
         }
     ],
     "requirements": "",